hipe/tmx/myterm/doc/issues/002-thoughts-about-the-experimental-architecture.md

 singleton that wraps low-level access to system-related things, like what fonts as installed and what paths to use for files for persistence. this is very hacked and non-configurable for now.

+(later this choice would prove fruitful for some stubbing during tests.)
 _